venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 ### 2.2.
 Decoupled Execution
 A strict separation is maintained between **AI-driven analysis (thinking)** and **deterministic execution (doing)**.
 The AI's primary output for any task that modifies the system is a reviewable "Output Package."
 A separate, non-AI `executor` script then applies these changes.
 This provides a critical safety layer, enhances resilience, and improves auditability.

+#### 2.2.1.
+Adversarial Validation (New)
+To enhance the safety of the "thinking" phase, the system employs an Adversarial Validation Chain.
+After an initial execution plan is generated, it is passed to a specialized, skeptical "critic" persona.
+This critic's sole purpose is to identify potential flaws, unstated assumptions, and risks in the plan.
+The resulting critique is then presented to the human operator alongside the plan, providing a deeper layer of analysis before any action is confirmed.
+This principle acts as an automated "red team" review for the AI's own logic.

 ### 2.3.
 Explicit Governance
 The behavior and structure of the persona ecosystem are not arbitrary.
 They are governed by a set of explicit, machine-readable rules in `persona_config.yml`.
 All personas are validated against these rules, and a cryptographically signed `persona_manifest.yml` ensures the application's runtime understanding of its capabilities is never out of sync with the committed source code.